-- a) 60 MTF (multiple true/false) questions blueprinted to the Primary FRCA Examination and mapped against professionalism of Medical Practice based primarily upon physiology, pharmacology and physics/clinical measurement.
+- a) 60 MTF (multiple true/false) questions based upon physiology pharmacology and physics/clinical measurement.
 These are essentially a test of knowledge.
-Care is taken to ensure that the aggregate, historical, mean candidate score in each of the sixty questions lies between 0.75-0.81 (or 0.48-0.52 for questions that ran prior to September 2009 with negative marking), and that no more than 10% of the questions have run within 2 years of the exam under construction. - b) 30 SBA (single best answers).
-These are designed to examine the application of the knowledge and are tested over the same curriculum as that examined in the MTF test.
-In each SBA, 5 options are presented to the candidate and when answered correctly, 4 marks are awarded for each question.
+Care is taken to ensure that the aggregate, historical, mean candidate score in each of the sixty questions lies between 0.75-0.8 (or 0.48-0.52 for questions that ran prior to September 2009 with negative marking), and that no more than 10% of the questions have run within 2 years of the exam under construction. - b) 30 SBA (single best answers).
+These are designed to examine the application of the knowledge tested in the MCQ section.
+In each SBA, 4 marks may be awarded for each question.
+This reflects the ability to reject the 4 incorrect answers.
 Candidates have expressed concern that the SBA section may be detrimental to their chance of passing but since its inception, the section pass rate in SBA has been no lower than that in the MTF section and in the last three years has been significantly higher, improving the overall pass rate.

-The MCQ Core Group convenes shortly after each written paper when each question is reviewed.
-Candidate feedback on specific questions is discussed carefully and taken into consideration where the group determines it is appropriate.
-The latest three sittings have continued the historical trend of MTF questions appearing robust, performing well and demonstrating consistent psychometric statistics of reliability.
+The MCQ Core Group convenes shortly after each written paper when each question stem is reviewed along with any candidate feedback on specific questions.
+The latest three sittings have continued the historical trend of MTF questions appearing robust, performing well and/or being positive discriminators.
 The SBA sections continue to include a number of new questions that have been through a rigorous quality assurance process by the MCQ Core Group.
 The SBAs consistently perform well, with the best answer almost always chosen by the highest percentage of candidates.